tidymodels/yardstick/tests/testthat/_snaps/prob-classification_cost.md

       classification_cost(df, obs, A, costs = costs)
     Condition
       Error in `classification_cost()`:
-      ! `costs$cost` must be a numeric column, not 1 and 2.
+      ! `costs$cost` must be a numeric column, not a character vector.

 # costs$truth and costs$estimate cannot contain duplicate pairs